Direct finiteness of representable regular rings with involution: Introduction

 \section{Introduction}

 A $*$-ring, that is ring with involution, is called \emph{finite} if $rr^*=1$ implies $r^*r=1$.
 This is a basic notion in the classification of von Neumann algebras; in particular, as shown by Murray and von Neumann, a finite von Neumann algebra admits a finite $*$-ring of quotients.
 This ring is also $*$-regular and \emph{directly finite}, that is $rs=1$ implies $sr=1$.
 As Ara and Menal \cite{ara} have shown, any $*$-regular ring is at least finite, while direct finiteness remains an open question, as stated by Handelman \cite[Problem 48]{good}.
-The present note gives a positive answer for certain [von Neumann] regular rings with involution.
+The present note gives for $*$-regular rings $R$ of endomorphisms of inner product spaces a condition in terms of the action of $r$ on finite dimensional subspaces sufficient for $r$ being a unit.

 For $\ast$-rings, there is a natural and well established concept of [faithful] representation in a vector space $V_F$ endowed with a non-degenerate orthosymmetric sesquilinear form: an embedding into the $*$-ring $\LEnd(V_F)$ of those endomorphisms of $V_F$ which admit an adjoint.
 Famous examples are due to Gel'fand-Naimark-Segal ($C^\ast$-algebras in Hilbert space) and Kaplansky (primitive $\ast$-rings with a minimal right ideal).
 For $\ast$-regular rings of classical quotients of finite Rickart $C^\ast$-algebras existence of representations has been established in \cite{PartI}, jointly with M.~Semenova.
-N.~Niemann \cite{Nik,nik2} has shown that a subdirectly irredcucible $*$-regular ring is representable if and only its ortholattice lattice of principal right ideals is representable within the ortholattice of closed subspaces of some $V_F$.
+N.~Niemann \cite{Nik,nik2} has shown that a subdirectly irreducible $*$-regular ring is representable if and only its ortholattice lattice of principal right ideals is representable within the ortholattice of closed subspaces of some $V_F$.